-In this post we’re going to be talking about specifically about Carpet Tuft (or Carpet Twist) and why it’s something that you care about when buying a carpet.
+We’re going to talk specifically about Carpet Tuft (or Carpet Twist) and why it’s something that you care about when buying a carpet.
 It is not the only thing that will determine a carpet’s quality, but it’s a factor you should take into account.

 What is Carpet Tuft?

-A carpet tuft (or carpet twist) is a group of fibers that are twisted to form one unique group of fibers.
-A tuft is exactly what you saw on the thumnail of this post:
+The carpet tuft is a bunch of fibers, which are twisted to form a separate group.
+A tuft is exactly what you saw on the thumbnail of this post: